These are some helpful links and tutorials related to StarTools and other image processing resources.

 StarTools was created to complement the many freely available stacking and pre-processing solutions with unique, state-of-the art post-processing functionality.

-Some of these solution provide basic post-processing function as well.
-Please note that only pre-processing and stacking should be performed in these applications in order for signal evolution Tracking to work and achieve optimal results; Tracking cannot track signal and noise propagation that happened in other applications.
-Do not stretch, color calibrate, perform gradient removal, or perform any other operations beyond initial calibration in these applications.
+Many stacking solutions provide rudimentary post-processing functions as well.
+Please note that only pre-processing and stacking should be performed in these applications in order for StarTools' signal evolution Tracking to work and achieve optimal results; Tracking cannot track signal and noise propagation that happened in other applications.
+As such, please do not stretch, color calibrate, perform gradient removal, or perform any other operations beyond initial calibration in these applications.

 You can convert everything you see to a format you find convenient.
 Give it a try!